Each year according to the International

 Sometimes I feel that my comments

-on this site may be seen by some as a little too critical, however there is a reason
+on this site may be seen by some as a little too harsh and critical, however there is a reason

 this site is called "weld reality" and I don't just criticize, I provide